Federico-Partesano/useForm-React/README.md

                 <div onClick={() => setForm("checkbox", !form.checkbox)}>
                   change value checkbox
                 </div>
-                {/* invoke the function handle submit only if there are no errors in the form */}
+                {/* Form Invoke the function handleSubmit only if there are no errors in the form */}
                 <div onClick={() => submit((form) => handleSubmit(form))}>
                   submit
                 </div>